davidbmaier/totd-bot/README.md

 Thanks go to:

-- the TMX team for their platform and well-documented API
+- The [TMX](https://trackmania.exchange/) team for their platform and well-documented API.
-- Miss (@codecat) for her work on trackmania.io
+- Miss (@codecat) for her work on [trackmania.io](https://trackmania.io).
-- breeku for creating a neat wrapper around a bunch of reverse-engineered Nadeo APIs (let's hope they don't break)
+- @breeku for creating [a neat wrapper](https://github.com/breeku/trackmania-api-node) around a bunch of reverse-engineered Nadeo APIs (let's hope they don't break).